Luke is a college graduate and student athlete. He has been a car enthusiast since age 9 and continues to share his expertise on cars.

 Let Me Introduce You to the Viper Truck

 The Dodge Ram SRT-10 Viper Truck is a legendarily powerful performance pickup truck that remains a hot commodity on the used truck market.
-Beating at the heart of every Ram SRT-10 Viper is the same V10 engine that powered the Dodge Viper and eventually made its way into the current Hellcat muscle car.
+Beating at the heart of every Ram SRT-10 Viper is the same V10 engine that powered the Dodge Viper and even made its way into the Hellcat muscle car in 2009 when it was still a concept.
 The 8.3-liter HEMI V10 puts out 500 horsepower and 525 pound-feet of torque at the crank, which translates into incredibly impressive pickup performance.

 Current and future owners of the Ram SRT-10 can benefit from relatively simple bolt-on performance enhancements and other mods that greatly improve the power delivery and handling.

 Intake and Air Delivery Mods